holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/02_maze/lesson_plan.md

 ### Actual Lesson

-> NOTE: Have them minimize scratch whenever need attention

 - Reflection:
     - What did we talk about last lesson?
     - What is a loop?
         - Why are loops useful?
     - Do a shape together
         - Triangle with triangles at the edges
 - What is a conditional?
     - Conditionals from real life
         - What are some conditionals you "evaluate" in the morning